sinhasagar507/nlu-data-preprocessing/nlu-project-data/README.md

 ## Aim
-- Assess the cumulative effect of social discourse tasks (hate speech, microaggressions, trolls and others) in an online environment
+- Assess the cumulative effect of social discourse tasks in an online environment
+- For our use-case, we have considered the following social problem(s)
+  - Hate Speech
+  - Microaggressions
+  - Politeness
+  - Deception
+  - Condescension
+  - Trolls
+  - Linguistic Alignment

 ## Motivation
 - A cumulative effect of different social problems such as hate speech, deception, condescension, trolls, politeness, and others in conversations have an overall intended effect on a person’s psyche, rather than any individual problem.